All Episodes

 Oh my god.

-Um so he's gonna go over the things that pissed him off the most when it comes to what the girls were accusing.
+Um, so he's gonna go over the things that piss him off the most when it comes to what the girls were accusing.

-Um, trying to um rescue someone that doesn't need rescuing because they're not in my house.
+All of them got little girls trapped in the basement, helicopters over my house, um, trying to um rescue someone that doesn't need rescuing because they're not in my house, handcuffing people, starving people.

 Come on, bro.

-You're you're uh you're uh one of the best RB artists of all time, bro.
+You're you're you're uh, one of the best RB artists of all time, bro.

-You got you know what a cult is because there's a bunch of people that support R. Kelly, even through all the allegations, you know.
+You got you know what a cult is because there's a bunch of people that support R. Kelly, even through all the allegations.

-And hey, hey, man, you you're free to support what you want.
+You know, hey, man, you're free to support what you want.

 I know I don't have one, you know.